 Shoot them and revert to step 1

 As you can see from the 16 steps above, this is how I reload without needing to do every step every single time.
-But I will always do all my case prep before sizing the case.
-Sizing the case and setting the neck tension is the last part of case prep before I prime the brass.
-I do not want to disrupt the neck tension once it's set.
+But I will always prep my case before sizing the brass.

 Above all, be safe and enjoy.